theQRL/theqrl.org/content/blog/2021/community-qrllight-wallet-release-version-14/index.md

 {{< image "./images/qrllight.gif" >}}

-[Qrllight](https://github.com/successor1/qrllight/) is a community created lightweight and minimalistic desktop QRL wallet developed by James P (prophesied on Discord) and currently supported on the Linux platform.
+[Qrllight](https://github.com/successor1/qrllight/) is a community created lightweight and minimalistic desktop QRL wallet developed by runforest and currently supported on the Linux platform.

 It features: